Breeds Category IconBreeds

 We aren’t sure when the fluffy GSD’s coat came around.

-It’s unclear how the original long-haired Shepherd came about, but as mentioned their more modern origins come from the Wuttermburg region of Germany.
+It’s unclear how the original long-haired Shepherd came about, but their more modern origins come from the Wuttermburg region of Germany.
 Wuttermberg is mountainous and located close to Switzerland, making it a colder part of Germany despite being more south.

 Removing Long Coats From Breeding